-“To tell you all the truth, it had been quite a while that the king had been tired of being a king and doing all the things that kings must do.
+“To tell you all the truth, it had been quite a while since the king had been tired of being a king and doing all the things that kings must do.
 Being a king is, in fact, not as pleasant as you might imagine.
-Most of the things a king must do are pretty boring and no fun at all.
+Most of the things a king must do are boring and no fun.
 For example, a king must speak with fawning ambassadors from other kingdoms who always bow and scrape for no reason.
 A king must also attend ceremonies and events of many kinds, where speakers talk at length about boring things, and the king has to do his best not to fall asleep.
 Once, he fell asleep in the middle of one of those long pointless speeches.
 His head had begun to lol so much so that his crown had fallen off and rolled loudly on the ground to his and everyone else’s utter embarrassment.”

 “The list of things he could no longer bear grew longer every day.
 For example, he could no longer stand court dances.
 As king, he had an obligation to open the dances, so he had to wear very uncomfortable dancing shoes that squeezed his feet and caused him blisters.
 The sumptuous court banquets with a thousand courses were no longer for him.
 At his age, he only wanted hot broth and a salad.
 His crown had become heavy to carry on his tired head and often gave him a tremendously stiff neck.”

 “For all these reasons, the king was eager to withdraw from public life, but he was hesitant because he didn’t know which of his three sons would be worthy of wearing the crown.
-He was tormented by one thought: between Titus, Marcus, and John, which would be the best king, the most loving and just for the people.
+He was tormented by one thought: between Titus, Marcus, and John, which would be the best king, the most loving, and just for the people?

 “So he decided to put his three sons to the test.
 He summoned them and told them, ‘Now you have grown up.
 The time has come for you to experience the world.’
 So the king gave a bag to each son and told them, ‘In this bag, there is enough money to travel for an entire year.
 Go out, leave the castle walls behind, know the world, and have your own experiences.
 At the end of a year, you will return.
 Then, you will tell me what you have done during the year and how you spent the money I gave you."

 “The second son, Marcus, was the most adventurous of the three.
 He embarked on a sailing ship and sailed through treacherous waters, facing storms, giant waves, and ferocious winds.
 He visited remote lands, fought pirates, and battled sea monsters.
 In his travels, between one adventure and another, he also started to trade silks and spices and succeeded in accumulating great wealth.
-He came back to his old father much wealthier than he had been when he left.”
+He returned to his old father much wealthier than he had been when he left.”

 The moral of this story

-Don’t seek wealth, seek love, and you will find happiness.
+Don’t seek wealth; seek love, and you will find happiness.

 THIS STORY IS AN EXCERPT TAKEN FROM OUR BOOK "EMILY AND SERAPHIEL"

 "Emily and Seraphiel” is our inspirational book for children.
-It helps children believe in Angels and Guardian Angels and, above all in themselves.
+It helps children believe in Angels and Guardian Angels and, above all, in themselves.

 You can introduce your child to the concept that various people have various religious beliefs, customs, and tales by referencing this abundance of literature.
 You can then get them motivational books to enable their spiritual growth.

-Emily and Seraphiel - The Amazing story of a little rascal and her Guardian Angel is an inspirational book for children, that brings the reader into a world of fantasy filled with real-world uplifting teachings and morals for their personal evolution as human beings.
+Emily and Seraphiel - The Amazing Story of a little rascal and her Guardian Angel is an inspirational book for children that brings the reader into a world of fantasy filled with real-world uplifting teachings and morals for their personal evolution as human beings.

 Spirituality is undoubtedly one of the best ways to give children a powerful tool to overcome their fears, become self-conscious of their power, and achieve their goals in life.